babashka/babashka/README.md

     <a href="https://github.com/laheadle">@laheadle</a> on Clojurians Slack
 </blockquote>

+## Introduction

-The sweet spot for babashka is executing Clojure expressions or scripts in the same space where you would use Bash.
+The main idea behind babashka is to leverage Clojure in places where you would be using bash otherwise.

 As one user described it:

 > I’m quite at home in Bash most of the time, but there’s a substantial grey area of things that are too complicated to be simple in bash, but too simple to be worth writing a clj/s script for.
 Babashka really seems to hit the sweet spot for those cases.

-## Goals
+### Goals

 * Low latency Clojure scripting alternative to JVM Clojure.
 * Easy installation: grab the self-contained binary and run.
 No JVM needed.